-Since these reviews, further trials offering modest incentives to providers have resulted in modest improvements in processes and intermediate outcomes (6, 73), but evidence for impacts on outcomes remains elusive.
-Recent studies examining the impact of QOF on mortality found no clear association between practice performance and mortality rates (60) or any apparent benefit to the UK in terms of reduced mortality for incentivized conditions (85).
-This comes despite a nationwide, multi-billion pound scheme that specifically focused on secondary prevention for several major chronic diseases.
-In the US, both Medicare’s Hospital Compare public reporting scheme (86) and Premier’s Hospital Quality Incentive Demonstration (HQID) (54, 79) appear to have had no impact on mortality rates.
-When HQID was transferred to England there was an apparent short-term reduction in mortality for patients admitted with one of the three targeted conditions (pneumonia) (89), but this was not sustained after the second year (62).
-Furthermore, reanalysis of the data suggested not only that the initial reduction was not significant but also that mortality rates for nonincentivized conditions increased (61).
-Similarly, mortality rates for conditions not incentivized under the QOF increased in the UK relative to other countries during the early years of the scheme, although this increase was not statistically significant (85).
+Since the publication of these reviews, further trials offering modest incentives to providers have resulted in modest improvements in processes and intermediate outcomes (6, 73), but evidence for impacts on outcomes remains elusive.
+Recent studies examining the impact of QOF on mortality found no clear association between practice performance and mortality rates (60) or any apparent benefit to the United Kingdom in terms of reduced mortality for incentivized conditions (85).
+This evidence comes despite a nationwide, multibillion pound scheme that focused specifically on secondary prevention for several major chronic diseases.
+In the United States, both Medicare’s Hospital Compare public reporting scheme (86) and Premier’s Hospital Quality Incentive Demonstration (HQID) (54, 79) appear to have had no impact on mortality rates.
+When HQID was transferred to England, there was an apparent short-term reduction in mortality for patients admitted with one of the three targeted conditions (pneumonia) (93), but this result was not sustained after the second year (62).
+Furthermore, reanalysis of the data suggested not only that the initial reduction was not statistically significant but also that mortality rates for nonincentivized conditions increased (61).
+Similarly, mortality rates for conditions not incentivized under the QOF increased in the United Kingdom relative to other countries during the early years of the scheme, although this increase was not statistically significant (85).

-A key challenge for designers of incentive schemes is to understand and then counter this disconnect between success on processes of care and failure on outcomes (82).
+A key challenge for designers of incentive schemes is to understand and then counter this disconnect between success on processes of care and failure on outcomes (83).
 Early incentive schemes tended to focus on processes, as these are generally more straightforward to measure than outcomes and are easier to attribute to the actions of providers.
-Multiple factors determine the likelihood of a successful outcome, many of which (for example; age, deprivation and comorbidity) lie outside the control of the individual physician, and therefore require sophisticated risk adjustment methods to allow for meaningful comparison between providers.
-However, growing concerns that process measures were too far removed from the intended patient benefits lead to a greater focus on outcomes, albeit usually restricted to intermediate (or surrogate) outcomes, such as blood pressure and cholesterol levels.
-More recently, attention has refocused on processes (9), with the recognition that incentives can only be effective if they change physician behaviors (91), but the repeated failure of incentive schemes to improve patient outcomes has threatened to discredit the whole approach.
+Multiple factors determine the likelihood of a successful outcome, many of which (e.g., age, deprivation, and comorbidity) lie outside the control of the individual physician and therefore require sophisticated risk-adjustment methods to allow for meaningful comparison between providers.
+However, growing concerns that process measures were too far removed from the intended patient benefits led to a greater focus on outcomes, albeit restricted mostly to intermediate (or surrogate) outcomes, such as blood pressure and cholesterol levels.
+More recently, attention has refocused on processes (9), with the recognition that incentives can be effective only if they change physician behaviors (91), but the repeated failure of incentive schemes to improve patient outcomes has threatened to discredit the whole approach.

-One explanation for these failures is that providers are alienated by incentive schemes (3) and mis-report their way to high achievement (22), claiming that missed targets have been hit.
+One explanation for these failures is that providers are alienated by incentive schemes (3) and misreport their way to high achievement (15a), claiming that missed targets have been hit.
 Alternatively, the link between incentivized processes and outcomes may not be sufficiently strong to drive improvements in outcomes.
-Yet another explanation is that individual incentives discourage the kind of cooperative behavior that is fundamental to achieving successful outcomes in health care, (97) which often requires coordinated effort by multiple actors, including patients themselves, across multiple processes.
-To address this, Asch et al. (5) encouraged cooperation as part of a clinical trial, offering shared financial incentives to both patients with high cardiovascular risk and their physicians.
+Yet another explanation is that individual incentives discourage the kind of cooperative behavior that is fundamental to achieving successful outcomes in health care (97), which often requires coordinated effort by multiple actors, including patients themselves, across multiple processes.
+To address this disconnect, Asch et al. (5) encouraged cooperation as part of a clinical trial, offering shared financial incentives to patients with high cardiovascular risk as well as to their physicians.
 They found that jointly incentivizing physicians and patients was more successful at reducing cholesterol levels than offering incentives to either physicians or patients alone.
-The same logic broadly applies to the shared savings offered to providers collaborating in Accountable Care Organizations (15) (see Part 2), under which groups of providers share the same set of incentives for quality and efficiency (88).
+The same logic broadly applies to the shared savings offered to providers who collaborate in accountable care organizations (14) (see the section titled Part 2: Incentives in the Affordable Care Act), under which groups of providers share the same set of incentives for quality and efficiency (92).

 Insights on Physician Response to Incentives from Social Psychology and Behavioral Economics